Photo: By Paul Keleher [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons

 # 1 – Sweet Baby James

-The guitars lay a good foundation but never get in the way of Taylor’s vocals, which sound as strong as any he’s ever recorded.
+The guitars lay a good foundation but never get in the way of James Taylor’s vocals, which sound as strong as any he’s ever recorded.
 The song clocks in at a standard single length of just under three minutes, but it never feels long enough.
-It’s often the tune that garners the strongest reaction from fans when he performs live; if you’ve ever seen Taylor play one of his famous 4th of July concerts at Tanglewood in Western Massachusetts, you know that when he sings about “the turnpike from Stockbridge to Boston,” the crowd cheers so loudly that the show literally stops for a minute.
-Taylor considers it his finest song, and while that’s reason enough for it to top our list, it’s in the number one spot because of its own merit.
+It’s often the tune that garners the strongest reaction from fans when he performs live; if you’ve ever seen James Taylor play one of his famous 4th of July concerts at Tanglewood in Western Massachusetts, you know that when he sings about “the turnpike from Stockbridge to Boston,” the crowd cheers so loudly that the show literally stops for a minute.
+James Taylor considers it his finest song, and while that’s reason enough for it to top our list, it’s in the number one spot because of its own merit.

 Walkin Man would definitely be #1 on my list.